Madeley, Staffordshire: Education

 Meadows Primary School, Sir John Offley Primary School and Madeley High School all serve the surrounding area.

 As part of the expansion in higher and further education, Madeley College opened in 1962 and specialised in men's physical education and home economics.
 It closed in the mid-1980s after becoming part of the North Staffordshire Polytechnic.

 Transport

 Roads

-The majority of the settlement sits between the M6 motorway and the West Coast Main Line but there is no access to the motorway or a railway station.
+The majority of the settlement lies between the M6 motorway and the West Coast Main Line, but there is no nearby access to the motorway.
 The A525 road passes through Madeley as a primary route.
 It connects with the A531 which further connects with the A500 to the north.

+Buses are run by D&G Bus.